• Home

 Reductions can be made for many years.

 Scleral cover shells are a thinner prosthesis that fits over an unseeing live eye.
 They are the most difficult prosthesis to make because they are very thin.
-They are custom-molded to fit your socket for optimal comfort and movement, then custom-painted for a color match to your natural eye.
+They are custom-molded to fit your socket for optimal comfort and movement, then custom-painted for a color match to your healthy eye.

 A conformer is a clear acrylic shell that is used for several purposes.